dwjohnston/cv/README.md

 Feel free to use this for your own purposes.

+The main html file to edit is `src/assets/extra.html`

 ## Some gotchas

 Make sure you your browser set at zoom 100% when creating your HTML, otherwise the generated PDF won't match.